Diffuse galaxy cluster emission at 168 MHz within the Murchison Widefield Array Epoch of Reionization 0-hour field: The search for diffuse cluster emission

 The EoR0 field is a large image that has greatly varying rms noise throughout.
-However, corners of the image feature heavy noise due to the primary beam null. \citet{oth+16} use \textsc{bane} \footnote{\url{https://github.com/PaulHancock/Aegean/wiki/BANE}}, a tool that is packaged with the source-finding software, \textsc{aegean} \citep{hmg+12}, to estimate noise throughout the EoR0 field.
-The mean noise level is calculated to be $3.2 \pm 0.6$ \si{\milli\jansky\per\beam} for the central $10^\circ$ of the image.
+However, corners of the image feature \corrs{significant} noise due to the primary beam null. \citet{oth+16} use \texttt{bane} \footnote{\url{https://github.com/PaulHancock/Aegean/wiki/BANE}} \citep{hmg+12} to estimate noise throughout the EoR0 field.
+The mean noise level is calculated to be $3.2 \pm 0.6$~\mjybeam\ for the central $10^\circ$ of the image.
 Large-scale diffuse structure of Galactic origin is seen streaking the image which leads to non-constant background signal affecting rms noise calculations.
-In regions with no Galactic emission the rms can be seen to be as low as $\sim$2 \si{\milli\jansky\per\beam}.
-It is also vital to carefully estimate local noise in any ancillary data used at the position of any emission as we are looking at objects that often have emission at or barely above the 3$\sigma_{\rm{rms}}$ level at 168 \si{\mega\hertz}.
-Table \ref{tab:surveys} gives the lower estimate of the rms for each of the surveys, however, as discussed above, this varies significantly over the EoR0 field.
-For the NVSS and TGSS surveys, to obtain local rms values we simply consult the catalogues \citep{ccg+98, ijmf16} and use the local rms noise of the nearest catalogue source.
-In the case of SUMSS, since no local rms is given in its catalogue \citep{mmg+07}, we inspect each image and give an estimate of the rms which is usually on the order of 2--4 \si{\milli\jansky\per\beam}, depending quite strongly on whether there is a bright source in the field creating significant imaging artefacts.
-For the VLSSr images, we use 100--500 \si{\milli\jansky\per\beam}, again depending on the individual images.
+In regions with no Galactic emission the rms can be as low as $\sim$2~\mjybeam. \corrs{Additionally, typical local rms noise values for the various survey data are provided in Table \ref{tab:surveys}.}